edurant/edurant.github.io/courses/csc4651/index.md

 ## Toolset

 Rosie is MSOE's high performance supercomputer, which we will be using in this class.
-Please find the user's guide [here](https://msoe.dev/).
+Please see the [Rosie User Guide](https://docs.hpc.msoe.edu/).

 We will use MATLAB's Deep Learning Toolbox running on Rosie for this class.
 The course does not assume knowledge of MATLAB or Python, etc.